*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 - Several add-ons were released, including a Power Base Converter to play Master System games.

-- It is released in 1985 in Japan and the Sega master system is the export version of Sega Mark lll.
+- It is released in 1985 in Japan and the Sega Master System is the export version of the Sega Mark lll.

-- Sega gets significant success in Brazil and Europe but the Sega master system badly failed against Nintendo Entertainment System.
+- Sega had significant success in Brazil and Europe but the Sega Master System badly failed against Nintendo Entertainment System.

 - Its game library is smaller and few well-reviewed games included.

 - The original Master System models use both cartridges and a credit card-sized format known as Sega Cards.